Hejverden/Assignment01/README.md

 ### Run the application in Debug mode ###
 To build and run the application do either of the following options:
   - Press F5 (for debug) or ctrl+F5 (no debug)
-  - Navigate to the application project directory (Assignment)
+  - Navigate to the application project directory (Project01)
     - *dotnet build* will build the application
     - *dotnet run* will start the application on a local server accissible at https://localhost:7044 or http://localhost:5129 (manually navigate to that).